 This function is designed to provide aggregations across large data sets where responsiveness is more critical than absolute precision.
 It evaluates an expression for each row in a group and returns the approximate number of unique non-null values in a group.

 It accepts an expression of any type, except image, sql_variant, ntext, or text.

 Internally it’s optimized for use in big data scenarios for the following conditions:

-- Access of data sets that are millions of rows or higher and
+- Access to data sets that are millions of rows or higher and

 - Aggregation of a column or columns that have many distinct values

 The function implementation guarantees up to a 2% error rate within a 97% probability using the HyperLogLog algorithm and requires less memory than an exhaustive COUNT DISTINCT operation.
-Having the smaller memory footprint is the function less likely to spill memory to disk compared to a precise COUNT DISTINCT operation.
+Having a smaller memory footprint will the function less likely to spill memory to disk compared to a precise COUNT DISTINCT operation.

 Let us try in on AdwentureWorksLT sample database running on Azure SQL: